A Penrose-type inequality for static spacetimes: The Equality Case

-Because $P$ is non-negative definite, a vanishing trace means that $P$ identically vanishes on $M^{n}$.
-This together with \eqref{harm} gives us the vacuum equations \eqref{vacuum}. \end{proof}

-Riemannian manifolds of the form are called quasi-spherical metrics with zero shear vector, or more simply \textit{quasi-spherical metrics}, in the mathematical relativity literature.
-In joint work \cite{HW24a} with Ye-Kai Wang, we used foundational work by Bartnik \cite{B93} and Shi-Tam \cite{ST02} to prove that rotationally symmetric regions of Schwarzschild space are the only quasi-spherical static vacuum metrics.
+Riemannian manifolds of the form \eqref{quasi_spherical} are called quasi-spherical metrics with zero shear vector in the mathematical relativity literature, but for simplicity's sake we refer to these as \textit{quasi-spherical metrics}.
+In joint work \cite{HW24a} with Ye-Kai Wang, we applied foundational work by Bartnik \cite{B93} and Shi-Tam \cite{ST02} to obtain a complete characterization of quasi-spherical static vacuum metrics-- namely, all static vacuum metrics of the form \eqref{quasi_spherical} belong to the Schwarzschild family.
 As an immediate consequence, the triple $(M^{n},g,V)$ described in Theorem \ref{eq} is isometric to a piece of Schwarzschild.
-To accommodate for weak IMCF, we also require the following result from \cite{HW24a}, which generalizes earlier work by Huisken-Ilmanen \cite{HI08} and Li-Wei \cite{LW17}.
+To accommodate for weak IMCF, we may use the following result from \cite{HW24a}, which generalizes earlier work by Huisken-Ilmanen \cite{HI08} and Li-Wei \cite{LW17}.